NLnetLabs/roto/README.md

 ## Limitations

-These are the limitations that are fundamental to the design of Roto.
+These limitations are fundamental to the design of Roto.
 They stem from the fact that Roto is a scripting language and that Rust's reflection system is limited.

 - All registered Rust types must implement `Clone` or `Copy`.
 Rust types that don't implement these traits should be wrapped in an `Rc` or `Arc`.
 The reason